Bacteriophage: Virion assembly

 In the case of the T4 phage, the construction of new virus particles involves the assistance of helper proteins that act catalytically during phage morphogenesis.
 The base plates are assembled first, with the tails being built upon them afterward.
 The head capsids, constructed separately, will spontaneously assemble with the tails.
 During assembly of the phage T4 virion, the morphogenetic proteins encoded by the phage genes interact with each other in a characteristic sequence.
 Maintaining an appropriate balance in the amounts of each of these proteins produced during viral infection appears to be critical for normal phage T4 morphogenesis.
 The DNA is packed efficiently within the heads.
 The whole process takes about 15 minutes.

-Early studies of bactioriophage T4 (1962–1964) provided an opportunity to gain understanding of virtually all of the genes that are essential for growth of the bacteriophage under laboratory conditions.
+Early studies of bacteriophage T4 (1962–1964) provided an opportunity to gain understanding of virtually all of the genes that are essential for growth of the bacteriophage under laboratory conditions.
 These studies were made possible by the availability of two classes of conditional lethal mutants.
 One class of such mutants was referred to as amber mutants.
-The other class of conditional lethal mutants was referred to as temperature-sensitive mutants Studies of these two classes of mutants led to considerable insight into the functions and interactions of the proteins employed in the machinery of DNA replication, repair and recombination, and on how viruses are assembled from protein and nucleic acid components (molecular morphogenesis).
+The other class of conditional lethal mutants was referred to as temperature-sensitive mutants.
+Studies of these two classes of mutants led to considerable insight into the functions and interactions of the proteins employed in the machinery of DNA replication, repair and recombination, and on how viruses are assembled from protein and nucleic acid components (molecular morphogenesis).